prowriting/prowritingaid.csharp/docs/AsyncWordCloudResultApi.md

 <a name="asyncwordcloudresultgetresult"></a>
 # **AsyncWordCloudResultGetResult**
-> WordCloudResponse AsyncWordCloudResultGetResult (string taskId)
+> AsyncResponseWordCloudResponse AsyncWordCloudResultGetResult (string taskId)